-In today’s world, good marketing is centered around content.
-Consumers are faced with seemingly endless options for whatever service they need.
+In today’s world, great marketing results come from great content.
+Consumers face a seemingly endless number of choices for the services and products they need.
 Creating and sharing the right content is how businesses stand out from the crowd and build trust with their audiences.
-At its core, good content is about offering something valuable to your target market in the places they’re most likely to be.
-Value-driven content will engage the insurance consumers you want and deepen their relationship with you.

-Don’t just talk about insurance!
+That said, don’t just talk about insurance!
 One of the most powerful things your content can do is demonstrate that your office is full of real people that are members of the community they serve.
-Take time to celebrate the lives and successes of your team members.
-Better yet, get involved with your community.
-Every time you work with a charity or get involved with an event you create an opportunity to document and share that you care about the people you serve and work with.
+Take time to celebrate the lives and successes of your team members on Facebook, Twitter, and other popular social media platforms.

-Discover who your audience is by gating your content.
+Using gated content for your insurance website attracts your most viable leads.
 When you create a piece of content that offers extra value, require your audience to exchange their contact information to access it.
 Maybe a guide for first time homeowners if you’re focusing on personal lines, or an ebook about protecting your business from liability if you’re focusing on commercial lines.

-Your content should not focus on a sales-pitch.
-The primary message should be that you’re a member of their community that can be a valuable resource to keep them protected.
+Insurance content marketing shouldn’t focus primarily on your business.
+Your content should focus on messaging that shows you’re a member of their community that can be relied upon as a valuable resource to keep them protected.
 You’ll want to save the more direct messaging about the services you offer until after you’ve earned their trust and acquired their contact information.

-Your marketing funnel is a journey your audience goes on to become a customer.
+Your marketing funnel is the roadmap your audience follows to become a customer.
 It breaks down into three stages:

 Keep in mind that good content for any stage in the journey will be appreciated by people further down the funnel.